In flow and out of flow

 Out of flow items create a new Block Formatting Context (BFC) and therefore everything inside them can be seen as a mini layout, separate from the rest of the page.
 The root element therefore is out of flow, as the container for everything in our document, and establishes the Block Formatting Context for the document.

-div, and then two paragraphs.
-I’ve added a background color to the paragraphs, and then floated the
+div and then two paragraphs.
+A background color has been added to the paragraphs, and the

 div is now out of flow.

 As a float it is first laid out according to where it would be in normal flow, then taken out of flow and moved to the left as far as possible.